 I offer a safe and impartial place for you and I will guide and manage you through a fair and compassionate exploration.

 The first session is with both of you, and we will start to understand what is going on and what each of you would like from counselling.
-Sessions last for an hour and I see clients in Central London.
-Currently I have availability on Tuesday afternoons/evenings in Waterloo and some ad hoc times on other days in Angel, Islington.
-My current availability can be seen on the Appointments page.
+Sessions last for an hour and I see clients in Central London and on Zoom.